-Finally, 20% of all respondents reported no impact of their ES constraints on returns, and 3% claimed an improvement in returns.
-Out of these two sets of investors, by far the most commonly-reported action (45%) was "Engage with companies on ES issues that do not add shareholder value," which has little direct negative financial consequence.
+Finally, 14% of investors reported no impact of ES constraints on returns, even though constraints changed their behavior, and 2% claimed an improvement in returns.
+For these two sets of investors, by far the most commonly-reported action (45%) was "Engage with companies on ES issues that do not add shareholder value," which has little direct financial consequence.